Mrinank-Bhowmick/python-beginner-projects/projects/Diabetes Monitoring Dashboard/README.md

-# PredictO
+# Diabetes Monitoring Dashboard

-Aiding health management and disease prediction.
-PredictO is a healthcare application that uses Machine Learning algorithms to predict whether a person is diabetic or not.
+This is a healthcare web-application that uses Machine Learning algorithms to predict whether a person is diabetic or not, while also providing valuable life style improvement suggestions through chatGPT api.

 ## How is it unique and different from other diabetes prediction models ?

 - It uses only the information from the user which he/she can fill in real-time.
 - This application is integrated with an IOT device responsible for measuring real-time blood glucose levels.
-- PredictO evaluates the data and returns not only the prediction but also a good suggestion on how to keep up a good fitness for every individual.
+- App evaluates the data and returns not only the prediction but also a good suggestion on how to keep up a good fitness for every individual.

 Chat-GPT is already integrated in the dashboard to help user with further insights regarding results.😊